MatibeJeremy/Flutter_World_Time_App/README.md

 ## Motivation

-This project was out of my android world curiosity.
+This project was motivated by my android world curiosity.
 It was time I took a dip in a different pool.

 ## Features